hwdsl2/docker-ipsec-vpn-server/README.md

     hwdsl2/ipsec-vpn-server
 ```

-In this command, we use the `-v` option of `docker run` to create a new [Docker volume](https://docs.docker.com/storage/volumes/) named `ikev2-vpn-data`, and mount the volume into `/etc/ipsec.d/` in the container.
-This option is required if you enable IKEv2 (see above), and otherwise optional.
+In this command, we use the `-v` option of `docker run` to create a new [Docker volume](https://docs.docker.com/storage/volumes/) named `ikev2-vpn-data`, and mount the volume into `/etc/ipsec.d` in the container.
 IKEv2 related data such as certificates and keys will persist in the volume, and later when you need to re-create the Docker container, just specify the same volume again.

+It is recommended to enable IKEv2 when using this image.
+However, if you prefer not to enable IKEv2 and use only the IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes to connect to the VPN, remove the `-v` option from the `docker run` command above.

 **Note:** Advanced users can also [run without privileged mode](https://github.com/hwdsl2/docker-ipsec-vpn-server#run-without-privileged-mode).